Authorities release new, more recent, photos of triple-murder suspect Travis Decker

 Law enforcement, rescue teams, and special Forest Service permits are exempt from the closure.

-Violating the closure could face up to six months in jail and a fine of up to $5,000 for individuals or $10,000 for organizations, under federal law.
+Violating the closure could result in a jail term of up to six months and a fine of up to $5,000 for individuals or $10,000 for organizations, under federal law.

 provided a helicopter tracker on its website to follow along in the manhunt for Decker.